M48 Chaparral: Description

 The launcher was capable of a full 360 degrees traverse and +90/-9 degrees of elevation.
 Four missiles were carried on the launch rails, with eight extras stored below the launcher with their fins and wings removed.
 The gunner sat between the missile pairs on the mount, aiming using a simple reflex sight.
 An auxiliary power unit provides the necessary power to run the mount, and a cryonic air cooler provides the missile seekers with the necessary cooling.
 On early models the power unit was a two-cylinder 10 horsepower gasoline engine, though it was replaced with a more powerful 30 hp diesel engine in the early 1980s, greatly improving available power while simultaneously allowing fuel compatibility with the main engine.

 In 1984, a FLIR unit was installed to give the system an all-weather/night capability.

 The MIM-72A missile was based on the AIM-9D Sidewinder.
 The main difference is that to reduce drag only two of the fins on the MIM-72A have rollerons, the other two having been replaced by fixed thin fins.
 The MIM-72's MK 50 solid-fuel rocket motor was essentially identical to the MK 36 MOD 5 used in the AIM-9D Sidewinder.

 MIM-72B was a training missile with the radar fuze replaced with an IR model for use against target drones.

 1974 saw the introduction of the MIM-72C, used the advanced AN/DAW-1B seeker with all-aspect capability, as well as a new doppler radar fuze and M250 blast-frag warhead.
 The fuze and warhead were adapted from the earlier Mauler program.
 C models were deployed between 1976 and 1981, reaching operational status in 1978.

 A naval version of the missile was also developed, based on the C version of the missile – the RIM-72C Sea Chaparral.
 This was not adopted by the U.S. Navy, however it was exported to Taiwan.

 MIM-72D was built for export, combining the seeker of the "A" with the improved M250 warhead.

-MIM-72E of the late 1970s used the M121 smokeless motor, which greatly reduced the smoke generated on firing, thus allowing easier follow-up shots and making it harder for enemy aircraft to find the launch site.
+MIM-72E retrofitted "C" of the late 1970s using the M121 smokeless motor, which greatly reduced the smoke generated on firing, thus allowing easier follow-up shots and making it harder for enemy aircraft to find the launch site.

-MIM-72F was an export model with the old Mk 50 motor and AN/DAW-1 seeker.
+MIM-72F was an export model, and is virtually identical to the MIM-72E, just being newly built instead of retrofitted.

 MIM-72G was the final upgrade to the system.
 The rosette scan seeker of the Stinger POST was adapted to the Chaparral by Ford in a program beginning in 1980.
 The improved AN/DAW-2 seeker offered a large field of view, as well as the ability to reject most flares and countermeasures.
 All existing missiles had been updated by the late 1980s and new-build G models followed between 1990 and 1991.
 By this point in time the system was already being removed from regular Army service, and being handed over to the National Guard.